RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 }
 ```

-This is the definition of "types.Tagging" in AWS-SDK.
+The definition of "types.Tagging" in AWS-SDK is as follows.

 ```
 type Tagging struct {